svetlanavetchinnikova/svetlanavetchinnikova.github.io/_pages/talks.md

 ---
 <b>2023</b>

-Perceptual chunking of spontaneous speech: What can we learn from neuroscience?
-Langnet Winter School, University of Helsinki <br>
+<i>Perceptual chunking of spontaneous speech: What can we learn from neuroscience?</i> Langnet Winter School, University of Helsinki <br>

 Disciplinary community as a complex adaptive system, Perspectives on Science seminar, University of Helsinki<br>